 Although some of these types of jewelry knots seem incredibly basic, it is really important to know the difference between them.
 Choosing the right one will give your jewelry and macrame a more professional look.

-We are going to take a look at four basic types of jewelry knots/macrame knots.
-They are – the overhand knot, the half knot, the reef knot, and the granny knot.
-There are, of course, many more types of basic macrame knots, but these are used most often.
+We are going to take a look at seven basic types of jewelry knots/macrame knots.
+They are – the overhand knot, the half knot, the reef/square knot, the granny knot, the lark’s head knot, the surgent knot, and the slip knot.

 How To Tie an Overhand Knot